‘What is link building in SEO?

-Get links from related sites.
+Actionable Advice From Yahoo and Bing: Get links from related sites.
 Ask for links to increase the number of links to your site. (quotes)

-If we spot a linkbuilding footprint we will f*** you. (paraphrased)
+Honesty From Google If we spot a linkbuilding footprint we will f*** you. (paraphrased)

-Bing’s Position on Link Building Clarified
+Bing’s Position on Backlink Building Clarified

-Here’s a post on link building and seo for “smart webmasters” on the Bing search blog.
+Here’s a post on link building and SEO for “smart webmasters” on the Bing search blog.

-- You contact webmasters of other, related websites and let them know your site exists.
+- You contact Webmasters of other, related websites and let them know your site exists.

 - If the value that you have worked so hard to instill in your site is evident to them, they will assist their own customers by linking back to your site.
 That, my friend, is the essence of link building.

 - Relevance is important to end users… We see the content they possess and the content you possess.
 If there is a clear disconnect, the value of that inbound link is significantly diminished, if not completely disregarded.